microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 Summary
 -------

-Introduce ergonomics profiles and add a `balanced` option, for the existing heuristics, and a `dedicated` option for when the JVM is running on systems with dedicated resources for the one JVM process.
+Introduce a new JVM feature for Ergonomics Profiles, with a `shared` profile for the existing heuristics and a `dedicated` option for when the JVM is running on systems with dedicated resources for the one JVM process.

 Goals
 -----

 1. Introduce the concept of ergonomics profiles.
 1. Introduce a new flag to select an ergonomic profile.
-1. Define existing heuristics and ergonomics as `balanced`.
+1. Define existing heuristics and ergonomics as `shared`.
 1. Introduce a `dedicated` profile designed for systems where the JVM is effectively the only process using resources, e.g. In a canonical container deployment scenario.
 1. Automatically select the `dedicated` profile when the JVM believes system resources are dedicated to it.